dml-cth/deep-machine-learning/instructions/03_using_jupyter_notebooks.md

   jupyter notebook
   ```

 - The browser will not pop up automatically, like when you worked on your own computer.
-Instead, you need to navigate to the appropriate page automatically, for which you first need the IP address of the virtual machine, that you determined earlier.
+Instead, you need to navigate to the appropriate page automatically, for which you first need the IP address of the virtual machine that you determined earlier.

 - Open up your browser and navigate to e.g. `
-http://52.183.118.98:8888`, but replace the IP witht he appropriate one.
+http://52.183.118.98:8888`, but replace the IP with the appropriate one.

-- If all of the steps above have been followed correctly, you will now see a web page asking you to provide the password you created before starting the Jupyter server.
+- If all of the steps above have been followed correctly (and you set up your Azure machine correctly), you will now see a web page asking you to provide the password you created before starting the Jupyter server.

 - You are now connected to your Jupyter server running in the Google Cloud's instance.